Chemkay1/British-Airway-Analysis/README.md

-# Salary-Analysis
+# BRITISH AIRWAY ANALYSIS
-This work uses sql to analyze and Power BI to visualize data gotten from kaggle
+This work uses Python to analyze and visualize datataset.
+The dataset was downloaded from kaggle